Massive Gaming Completes Slot Software Supply Agreement with LT Game

 - This collaboration combines LT Game's expertise and MVG's innovative software to enhance market presence and deliver new gaming experiences.

-SYDNEY , Sept.
-24, 2024 /PRNewswire/ -- Massive Gaming ("MVG"), a leading global B2B content provider in the i-Gaming industry, entered into a strategic slot software supply agreement with LT Game Limited ("LT Game"), one of the world's leading gaming equipment and systems suppliers, on 23 September 2024.
+SYDNEY, Sept.
+25, 2024 /PRNewswire/ -- Massive Gaming ("MVG"), a leading global B2B content provider in the i-Gaming industry, entered into a strategic slot software supply agreement with LT Game Limited ("LT Game"), one of the world's leading gaming equipment and systems suppliers, on 23 September 2024.

 This partnership aims to combine LT Game's expertise with MVG's innovative software solutions to develop cutting-edge slot machines for land-based casinos.
 The collaboration is expected to create new gaming experiences while strengthening the companies' positions in their respective target markets.